llord1/llord1.github.io/Introductory.md

 - Linguistic universals can exist; all languages typically have vowels and consonants, and typically languages distinguish between nouns and verbs.
 - An understanding and focus on cognates can be important to the cross-lingual or multilingual NLP techniques associated with language translation and detection.
 - Identification of deictic pronouns is important to determining context.
-- Saint Lucian Kwéyòl is a low resource language
+- Saint Lucian Kwéyòl is a low resource language.
 - The official Saint Lucian Kwéyòl dictionary is a work in progress; not fully comprehensive.
 - Lexifiers can be assigned ranks based on an established assumed similarity to the target language.
 - French (fr) is the main lexifier language of "Kwéyòl; it is a former prestige language of Saint Lucia.